 November 12, meeting – https://youtu.be/XBfyPWcWScY

 November 22, meeting with State Demographer – https://youtu.be/J7FQOsNQhV8

-The Charter Commission is holding a special meeting on Wednesday, December 15, at 7 p.m., to receive public comment on the proposed ward boundary and park district changes for 2021-2022 redistricting.
+The Charter Commission held a special meeting on Wednesday, December 15, to receive public comment on the proposed ward boundary and park district changes for 2021-2022 redistricting.
 A link to that meeting is available here: https://youtu.be/maXlGRy08cI

 There will be more opportunities for public comment.
 Watch the City Website for dates and times: